mohd-faizy/all-rl-algorithms/cheatsheet.md

 ---

+## Key Insights & Takeaways

-> **Pro Tip:** Standardizing advantages (in policy gradient / actor-critic methods) or returns (in REINFORCE) often significantly stabilizes training.
-This involves subtracting the mean and dividing by the standard deviation of the advantages/returns within a batch or episode.
+> **Pro Tip**: Standardizing advantages (in policy gradient/actor-critic methods) or returns (in REINFORCE) often significantly stabilizes training.
+This involves subtracting the mean and dividing by the standard deviation within each batch or episode.

-> **Did You Know?** Many state-of-the-art algorithms combine ideas.
-For example, PPO and A2C are actor-critic methods using policy gradients.
+> **Algorithm Combinations**: Many state-of-the-art algorithms combine multiple ideas.
+PPO and A2C use actor-critic with policy gradients.
 SAC combines actor-critic with maximum entropy RL.
-PlaNet combines model-based learning with CEM planning.
+PlaNet integrates model-based learning with CEM planning.

+> **Implementation Details Matter**: Small implementation details can dramatically affect performance.
+Pay attention to network initialization, normalization techniques, and update frequencies.

+> **Environment Design**: The choice of state representation, action space, and reward function often matters more than the specific algorithm used.

+> **Sample Efficiency vs Stability Trade-off**: Off-policy methods (SAC, DDPG) are typically more sample efficient, while on-policy methods (PPO, A2C) are often more stable and easier to tune.

 ---

-This cheat sheet provides a high-level overview.
+👉 This cheat sheet provides a high-level overview.
 For detailed implementation and nuances, refer to the specific notebooks in the repository and the original research papers.
 Good luck learning!